 35B Kensington High Street, Kensington W8 5EB

 Zuaya on Kensington High Street is a Latin American restaurant and bar with a real wow factor.
-Shortlisted in the Restaurant & Bar Design Awards, as well as for Best Restaurant or Bar in the Kensington and Chelsea Business Awards, it is hard not to be seduced by Zuaya’s elegant marble-topped bar and signature cocktails.
+Shortlisted in the Restaurant & Bar Design Awards, as well as for Best Bar or Restaurant in the Kensington and Chelsea Business Awards, it is hard not to be seduced by Zuaya’s elegant marble-topped bar and signature cocktails.
 One of the most popular cocktails is the London To Lima, Zuaya’s interpretation of the classic Pisco Sour.
 There’s also a restaurant downstairs with beautiful design features including moss walls.
-Zuaya’s Head Chef, Francisco Lafee, who has previously worked in Michelin-starred restaurants has crafted an inventive Latin American and Spanish tapas.
+Zuaya’s Head Chef, Francisco Lafee, who has previously worked in Michelin-starred restaurants has crafted inventive Latin American and Spanish tapas.

 92b Old Brompton Road SW7 3LQ; 020 7225 1899

 Albert’s is a place for Kensington & Chelsea locals to kick back in.
 ‘We wanted something here.
 A lot of people don’t like trekking to Mayfair anymore,’ says co-founder Carlo Carello.
 ‘I wanted somewhere in the vicinity of South Kensington, I was brought up down the road, so I know the area well – we know most of the residents and businesses.’
 To be a part of Albert’s crowd, you will need to pay a £250 joining fee and a £500 annual subscription, with a few local souls (250) being able to become life members at a cost of £2,500.
 ‘The reason we charge membership is so we can offer a much more personal service.
 The attention to detail is key.
 Compared to other clubs we have three times as many staff.
 We will be the first member’s club to have a Rolls Royce chauffeur driven service.’